jckkong/kobe-payment/README.md

 5. `ngrok http 3001` (optional) or use stripe-cli to create event

-   To enable webhook, add the ngrok URL https://xxxxxxxx.ngrok.io/webhook/stripe to Stripe Dashboard - https://dashboard.stripe.com/test/webhooks
+   To enable webhook, add the ngrok URL https://xxxxxxxx.ngrok.io/webhook/stripe in Stripe Dashboard - https://dashboard.stripe.com/test/webhooks

 6. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.